Computer Applications | Microsoft Office

 - Teachers Pay Teachers

-We'll share what each resource is, the pros and cons, and what scenario it works best for.
+We'll discuss what each resource is, the pros and cons, and what scenario it works best for.
+After reading this article, you should have a better idea if one would work well in your classroom.

 1. Microsoft Word Tutorials from GCF Global